abalaji-blr/EAG/Semantic_Search_Assignment7/README.md

 * Use CPU or GPU for lightning-fast performance
 * Power semantic search, RAG, recommendation systems, etc.

-You can install, by following the below command:
+You can install by following the command below:
 ```
 pip install faiss-cpu
 ```
 ## Code
+* The FAISS index file was generated using Collab.
+Follow the link for the [Python notebook](./FAISS_IndexGen/BuildIndexUsingNomic.ipynb)

 ## Demo